egbakou/domainverifier/README.md

 }

-// If useInternalCode is set to true, config.Code will be automatically filled with an internal K-Sortable Globally Unique ID instruction, err := domainverifier.GenerateHtmlMetaFromConfig(cf, false)
+// If useInternalCode is set to true, config.Code will be automatically filled with an internal K-Sortable Globally Unique ID instruction, err := domainverifier.GenerateHtmlMetaFromConfig(config, false)

 if err == nil {
 	fmt.Println("Html Code", instruction.Code)